What is myrcene?

 What are the common uses of myrcene?

-Myrcene is widely utilized in perfumery, aromatherapy, and cosmetic products thanks to its pleasant and distinctive scent.
+Myrcene is widely used in perfumery, aromatherapy and cosmetic products thanks to its pleasant and distinctive scent.
 It is also found in various plant-based extracts and oils that are used in traditional wellness practices.

 Is myrcene safe to use?